parsareal/parsareal.github.io/_pages/cv.md

   * Supervisor: Professor Lashgari

 * Winter 2019: Anomaly Detection by VAE
-  * Research on anomaly detection using variational autoencoders.
+  * Research on anomaly detection by training variational autoencoders with features extracted from deepwalk approach in social graphs.
   * Supervisor: Professor AmirHaeri

 * October 2018: SOP Company, as Back-end Developer